shmorri/docs-casa-prod/3.1.4/source/developer/writing-first.md

 ## Packaging

-Let's do our first attempt to generate the jar for HelloWorld.
+Let's do our first attempt to generate a jar for HelloWorld.
 In a command line `cd` to plugin directory (i.e. `plugins/helloworld` of Casa repo you cloned) and issue:

 ```
 $ mvn clean package